top of page

 • In 2005, winning the historic A-G Life Prep Resolution, a landmark policy ensuring all LAUSD high school students had access to college preparatory courses to graduate college-ready.

-• In 2014, 2018 and 2021, winning the Equity is Justice LAUSD Resolutions, which annually allocates millions of new funding to highest need schools impacted by historic disinvestment.
+• In 2014, 2018 and 2021, winning the Equity is Justice LAUSD Resolutions, which annually allocated significant new funding to highest need schools impacted by historic disinvestment.

 An experienced leader rooted firmly in a commitment to justice, María has been recognized by LA OPINION, the Liberty Hill Foundation, UC Berkeley’s Chicano/Latino Alumni Association of Southern California, the Latina Lawyers Association, the LA Dodgers, and the Dolores Huerta Foundation.
-Since 2015, she has served as a Commissioner for the LA County Commission for Children and Families, appointed by Supervisor Hilda L. Solis.
+In 2015, she began her 9-year service as a Commissioner for the LA County Commission for Children and Families, appointed by Supervisor Hilda L. Solis.
+In her Commissioner role, María helped advance key equity and racial justice issues foundational to catalyzing movements to transform the County.
 Furthermore, in 2018, the LA County Commission for Women gave María the Woman of the Year Award.
-In 2023, Assemblywoman Wendy Carrillo announced María as the Woman of the Year for the California 52nd Assembly District, recognizing her as an effective and impactful education advocate.
 She also serves as a Community Trustee for the Board of Directors of the Hill Snowdon Foundation, a national social justice fund.

 Judith Browne Dianis